SuperDARN/pydarn/docs/user/SDarnRead.md

 - GRID/GRD
 - MAP

-This tutorial will focus on reading in DMap structured files using Pydarn, including how to access common data fields.
+This tutorial will focus on reading in DMap structured files using Pydarn, including how to read compressed files and access common data fields.

 ## Reading with SDarnRead